cortexrd/Knack-Toolkit-Library/README.md

 Knack Toolkit Library, henceforth referred to as **KTL**, is a collection of open-source Javascript utilities that eases Knack application development and add several features that are not easily created from the ground up.
-It is 100% view-based, so your API key is never exposed.
+Those features that involve using the Knack API are 100% view-based, so your API key is never exposed.

 \*\*\* NOTE\*\*\* The code and documentation are currently in a pre-release phase.
 Thank you for being patient and understanding that